dinomatic/docs.dinomatic.com/source/docs/kemoku/shortcodes.md

 ### Review Page Shortcodes

-Here are the shortcodes available in Kemoku plugin you can use in review pages:
+Here are the shortcodes available in Kemoku plugin you can use on review pages:

 ```html
 [sb_info]